Diversity, Equity & Inclusion

 DEI at Stamps

 The Stamps school continuously strives to further a climate of inclusivity and a diverse population at the school.
-As Karina Galvan Moore, Director of Admissions at Stamps states, “We pride ourselves on preparing our students to engage with the community locally and then with the world.
-And we cannot do that well if we ourselves are not diverse.”
 In 2015, a DEI Planning Committee was formed at the Stamps School to compile data, assess need, and create a strategic plan for Diversity, Equity, and Inclusion.

 “Addressing issues of diversity, equity, and inclusion isn’t only imperative for our school’s success,” says Guna Nadarajan, Dean of the Stamps School of Art & Design.
 “At Stamps, we help to shape the creative practitioners of tomorrow.
 Our attention to these matters will have a direct impact on the future of the creative industries and the art and design world at large.”